microfocus-idol/idol-rich-media-tutorials/tutorials/showcase/id-card-ocr/README.md

 1. Visual
 1. Video Management

-To enable object recognition for this tutorial, you need to enable at least one channel of type *Visual*:
+To enable *Face Detect* and *Object Recognition* for this tutorial, you need to enable at least one channel of type *Visual*:

 ```ini
 [Channels]